Dennis Schroder NBA Playoffs Player Props: Lakers vs. Warriors

-The Los Angeles Lakers, Dennis Schroder included, will be in action at 10:00 PM on Wednesday versus the Golden State Warriors in the 2023 NBA Playoffs.
+The Los Angeles Lakers, Dennis Schroder included, take the court versus the Golden State Warriors at 10:00 PM ET on Friday in the 2023 NBA Playoffs.

-In this article we will break down Schroder's prop bets, using stats to help you make good predictions.
+In this article we will look at Schroder's prop bets, using stats to help you make good selections.

 Dennis Schroder Prop Bets vs. the Warriors